manthanank/learn-angular/README.md

 ## Observales

-Observables are lazy Push collections of multiple values.
+Observables are declarative which provide support for passing messages between publishers and subscribers.

 ```typescript